prrvchr/HyperSQLOOo/README.md

 ___
 ## How does it work:

-HsqlDriverOOo is an [com.sun.star.sdbc.Driver][26] UNO service written in Python.
+HyperSQLOOo is an [com.sun.star.sdbc.Driver][26] UNO service written in Python.
 It is an overlay to the [jdbcDriverOOo][9] extension allowing to store the HyperSQL database in an odb file (which is, in fact, a compressed file).

 Its operation is quite basic, namely: